-Setting clear goals delivers long term clarity for you as well as your team.
+Setting clear and SMART goals delivers long term clarity for you as well as your team.
 Let that goal be the Northstar that enables and guides all your design decisions.
 Your choice of elements on your website should stay true to your purpose.

 Research your customers and competition to have a starting idea of the features and benefits that matter.